The 100 best TV shows of all time

 A snow leopard in Planet Earth II (Image credit: BBC)

-The two Planet Earth series, split by a decade, were remarkable feats of wildlife filming that stunned viewers.
+The Planet Earth series are remarkable feats of wildlife filming that have stunned viewers.
 They pushed the boundaries of television, using the latest technology to gain some truly remarkable shots.
 Among the many highlights was a ridiculously tense chase of a baby iguana by racer snakes.
 They also managed a wildlife first when they captured not one but four snow leopards on camera.
 The series took years to make and involved hundreds of filming trips across the globe.
 Capping it all was the wonderful narration by Sir David Attenborough. — David Hollingsworth

 38. Law & Order